BBGInnovate/Sports-Data-Application-Suite/README.md

 If the application was to be used for a different event, e.g.: Premier League vs World Cup 2014, the configuration file would need to be updated with the correct check stings.

+####Controller.js

+This class is just a simple thin 'dispatcher' so the app.js class and the supporting service classed are more loosely coupled.

 ####Transformer.js

-This class provides the data generations for JSON functionality.
-It also broadcasts the finalized JSON data to the SFS.
+This class generates the properly formatted JSON used buy all other applications from the OPTA XML.

 If this software was to be used for a different sport than soccer this class would be re-written to produce the proper JSON data.

+####FayeService.js

+This class is responsible for all communication between the application and the Faye Sever, the SFS.

+####JSONFileService.js

+This class is responsible for writing JSON data to the correct directory.

 ####AggregateDataSevice.js